vrick6749/Coding-Journey/README.md

 ## March 4, 2022

 OOOOOKKKK soo I kinda got lazy, did bit of codecademy revision but no real coding happening during that time.
 Work kinda got me down as now I am not allowed to touch the database :(, apparently previous person in my role implemented a query in production which had negative implication in inventory.

+## March 23, 2022

+I will try to code again been practicing my typing without looking so far so good I am able to type without looking although only max of 30 wpm from 18 anyway.